Slate Roof Tiles Cost

 Types of Slate Roofing Materials

-We'll now take a closer look at the various types of slate roof materials including a breakdown of their pros and cons and estimated costs.
+We'll now take a closer look at the various types of slate roof materials, including a breakdown of their pros and cons and estimated costs.

 Natural Slate Roof Cost

-A sturdy and long-lasting option is natural slate.
-The slates cost about £40 to £60 per square metre, so it’s one of the costlier choices.
+The slates cost about £55 to £75 per square metre, so it’s one of the costlier choices.
 However, it may last for a century or more if well-maintained.

 Fibre Cement Slate